Haghpat Monastery: Location

 The location of Haghpat Monastery was chosen so that it overlooks the Debed River in northern Armenia's Lori region.
-It was built partway up a hillside on a site chosen to afford protection and concealment, but also because of the monks' monastic humility.
-It is built on a leafy promontory in the middle of a cloudy cirque.
+It was built partway up a hillside on a site chosen to afford protection and concealment while inconspicuous.
+It is built on a fertile promontory in the Javakheti Range.
 The monastery is not isolated and is surrounded by many hamlets.